mckinsey/vizro/vizro-core/docs/pages/user_guides/custom_charts.md

         Vizro().build(dashboard).run()
         ```

+        1. Note that arguments of the custom chart can be parametrized.
+Here we choose to parametrize the `hline` argument (see below).
-        1. Note how we are able to target *any custom argument* of our custom chart.
-Since there is complete flexibility in terms of what can be derived from such custom arguments this allows for a wide range of customization options by the dashboard user.
+        2. Here we parametrize the `hline` argument, but any other argument can be parametrized as well.
+Since there is complete flexibility regarding what can be derived from such arguments, the dashboard user has a wide range of customization options.
     === "app.yaml"
         ```yaml
         # Custom charts are currently only possible via python configuration